wakura-mbuya/Breast-Cancer-Causal-Inference/README.md

 ## Scripts

 > All the modules for the analysis are found here.
 We defined two scripts that modularizes the code we used in the notebook.
-The <i>causality.py</i> script includes functions used for causal analysis.<i>utilities.py</i> script include functions for performing comman tasks such as loading data and visualization.
+The causality.py script includes functions used for causal analysis. utilities.py script include functions for performing comman tasks such as loading data and visualization.

 ## Tests